 - A7.1 In addition to meeting the requirements of Regulation A7, all modules and programmes of study offered by the University will satisfy the requirements of Regulation A2.3. - A7.2 Regulations relating to the assessment of programmes of study leading to awards of the University at SCQF levels 7, 8, 9, 10, 11 and 12 are defined in Sections B, C and D of the University's academic regulations.
-Assessment regulations are designed to take account of the requirements of Regulation A7. - A7.3 Module assessment criteria will be appropriate to the intended learning outcomes of the module. - A7.4 A module has one or two components of assessment, and each component may contain a number of assessment tasks or elements. - A7.5 The minimum result that a student must achieve to successfully pass and receive credit from an SCQF level 7, 8, 9, 10 or 11 module is defined in Sections B and C of the University's academic regulations. - A7.6 An assessment brief will be provided for students for each assessment task which they undertake.
-The minimum range of information to be included in each assessment brief is set out in the Assessment Policy. - a) Assessment briefs will be designed to support student achievement of the learning outcomes defined in the approved module record and evaluated by the assessment instrument.
+Assessment regulations are designed to take account of the requirements of Regulation A7. - A7.3 Marking criteria for every assessment will be developed from and directly mapped to the learning outcomes of the module. - A7.4 A module has one or two components of assessment, and each component may contain a number of assessment tasks or elements.

-- b) Assessment briefs will include penalties for the late submission of coursework.
-Regulations relating to the late submission of coursework associated with SCQF levels 7, 8, 9, 10 and 11 modules are defined in Sections B and C of the University's academic regulations. - A7.7 The University ensures that the assessment of students' work is as free from any potential bias (both positive and negative) as possible.
-Assessment processes are designed to separate the assessment of the students' work from any other experience of, or knowledge about, the student thus reducing students' cause for concern that assessment could be influenced by such factors. - a) After the assessment method has been determined, procedures to anonymise the assessment process are standard University practice wherever it is possible to introduce them. - b) In cases where anonymous assessment cannot reasonably be adopted, every effort is made to separate the assessment of a student's performance from any other knowledge or experience of the student, or otherwise to introduce such measures which will increase students' confidence that their work is being assessed without inappropriate influence. - A7.8 In the case of the assessment of students with disabilities, reasonable adjustments will be made at the earliest point in the process, and the assessment of outputs will be undertaken on an equal basis with all other students leading to work being marked on an equitable and transparent basis. - A7.9 As a means of developing student abilities and intellectual skills the University promotes formative assessment by returning marked coursework to students within three weeks of the formal date for handing assessments in.
-Students will be informed in advance if for some appropriate reason the three-week return period is likely to be exceeded.
+- A7.5 The minimum result that a student must achieve to successfully pass and receive credit from an SCQF level 7, 8, 9, 10 or 11 module is defined in Sections B and C of the University's academic regulations. - A7.6 An assessment brief will be provided for students for each summative assessment task which they undertake, including examinations.
+The minimum range of information to be included in each assessment brief is set out in the Assessment Policy. - a) Assessment briefs will be designed to support student achievement of the learning outcomes defined in the approved module record and evaluated by the assessment instrument. - b) Assessment briefs will include penalties for the late submission of coursework.
+Regulations relating to the late submission of coursework associated with SCQF levels 7, 8, 9, 10 and 11 modules are defined in Sections B and C of the University's academic regulations. - A7.7 Students will be assessed fairly and transparently in line with the learning outcomes and marking criteria, and free from any bias or prejudice. - A7.8 In the case of students with disabilities, reasonable adjustments will be made at the earliest point in the process, and the assessment of outputs will be undertaken on an equal basis with all other students leading to work being marked on an equitable and transparent basis. - A7.9 As a means of developing student abilities and intellectual skills the University promotes formative assessment by returning marked coursework to students within fifteen working days of the formal date for handing assessments in.

+Students will be informed in advance if for some appropriate reason the fifteen working days return period is likely to be exceeded.
 Individual feedback from unseen examinations is not routinely provided but students have the right to see their scripts on request.